 After staking her place in the record book, she made time to share her knowledge and answer questions from young moms and fans alike.

 2. They're constantly working on themselves and inspiring those around them.

-Kellie Pickler (@kelliepickler) rose from season-five American Idol contestant to platinum-selling recording artist--all before winning Dancing with the Stars and hosting the nationally-syndicated daytime television talk show, and now as host on SiriusXM’s The Highway.
+Kellie Pickler (@kelliepickler) rose from season-five American Idol contestant to platinum-selling recording artist--all before winning Dancing with the Stars, co-hosting a nationally-syndicated daytime television talk show, and now as host on SiriusXM’s The Highway.

 If that isn't enough, she's also an avid wellness enthusiast and runner.